Trying to decide between the .223 Remington/5.56x45mm NATO and 6.5 Grendel cartridges? Here’s what you need to know about them.

 All other things being equal, a bigger bullet will make a bigger hole, cause more tissue damage, and result in more blood loss.

-The 6.5 Grendel is also designed to use significantly heavier bullets, which along with the fact that it generally uses more aerodynamic bullet, helps the 6.5 Grendel carry more energy downrange.
+The 6.5 Grendel is also designed to use significantly heavier bullets, which along with the fact that it generally uses more aerodynamic bullets, helps the 6.5 Grendel carry more energy downrange.
 Combined with the larger diameter and frontal surface area of the bullets used by the cartridge, hunters have a tiny bit more room for error in shot placement when compared to the .223 Remington and 5.56x45mm NATO.

 Those characteristics are especially helpful when hunting larger game.